iDVLTTU/SaturatedThickness/README.md

-# SaturatedThickness
+# Saturated Thickness of Ogallala
-This visualization displays a contour map of Saturated thinkness of Ogallala Aquifier in 2013.
+This visualization displays a contour map of Saturated thickness of Ogallala Aquifier in 2013.

 https://tommy-dang.github.io/WaterLevel/Contour/